karolow/ryanair-fare-finder/README.md

 * select destination from available choices
 * check out the result in your browser or open the exported html file with a Plotly chart

+### Disclaimer

+Please note that the terminal based interactive menu to pick airports may not work properly on Windows OS (it's not supported by the relevant simple-term-menu package).
+In case you'd like to run the app on Widnows anyway, please, use the --explore argument to bypass the origin/destination selection.

 ### Example queries:

 ```shell